Data Acquisition (DAQ) and Control from Microstar Laboratories

 Conclusions

-We have just seen that an analysis usually considered difficult and specialized is actually straightforward data capture and processing that a Data Acquisition Processor can do routinely, on multiple channels, in real time.
-Instead of awkward and irregular data streams with an undetermined number of samples spanning the desired power cycles at the unknown fundamental frequency, you can use Data Acquisition Processor power to adjust the sampled data so that you receive regular data blocks, aligned to the fundamental frequency, so that the analysis is easy.
-Since the analysis is easy, you can have all of the rest of the number crunching completed automatically and in real time as well, so that you receive just the results that you need, keeping your application software as simple as possible — your choice.
+We have just seen that an analysis usually considered difficult and specialized is actually straightforward data capture and processing that an xDAP system can do routinely, on multiple channels, in real time.
+Instead of dealing with an undetermined number of samples spanning the desired power cycles at a fundamental frequency that isn't precisely known, followed by remedies to try to reduce the damage, you can instead use Data Acquisition Processor processing to adjust the sample set so that you receive data blocks accurately aligned to the fundamental frequency, making the analysis easy.
+Since the analysis is easy, you have options to perform all of the number crunching automatically and in real time, so that no additional analysis software is necessary.

 Footnotes and References: